How to refresh the tired look of your Eyes and Upper Face – Surgical & Non-Surgical options

-Non-surgical options for eyelid or facial rejuvenation include high-quality injectables to combat wrinkles and dermal volumisers (filler injections) to restore lost volume around the mouth, lips, cheekbones, jaws or eyes.
-There are also laser procedures & methods of skin collagen stimulation including Laser Genesis, DOT Therapy (CO2 Laser Therapy), Fraxel Restore, and many other forms of anti-ageing skin treatments for face, hands, and decolletage.
+Non-surgical options for eyelid or facial rejuvenation include high-quality injectables to combat wrinkles and also dermal volumisers (filler injections) to restore lost volume around the mouth, lips, cheekbones, jaws or eyes.
+There are laser procedures & methods of skin collagen stimulation including Laser Genesis, DOT Therapy (CO2 Laser Therapy), Fraxel Restore, as well as many other forms of anti-ageing skin treatments for face, hands, and decolletage.

 Our team offers:

-- quality dermal volumisers, dermal fillers & lip plumping injections
+- quality dermal volumisers, and dermal fillers as well as lip plumping injections

 - quality anti-wrinkle injectables for combating wrinkles and reducing lines